The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 The Moment that Changed My Work

 Many years ago, while working in a Pueblo community in the Southwest, I sat with three women from the same family - a grandmother, her daughter, and her granddaughter.
 Each carried a pattern she had never chosen.
-A pattern shaped by generations of historical trauma and passed relationally from one generation to the next.
+A pattern shaped by generations of historical trauma that passed relationally from one generation to the next.

 What I remember most wasn't the pain.
 It was the moment something shifted.